Student Ambassadors

 Minor: Medical Humanities

-Medical Humanities, as a discipline that sits at the intersection of Natural Sciences, Social Sciences, and Humanities, has always fitted Meghna perfectly, as someone who doesn't want to limit themselves to only one school of thought.
-It's about the capacity for balance and adaptability between disciplines that Medical Humanities encourages that allows Meghna to explore the speculative possibilities of reimagining and challenging how we think about narratives surrounding health, healthcare, and society and how societal disparities and erasures are reproduced in dominant healthcare models.
-Interested in exploring how creative writing and filmmaking can be used as modes of criticism and communication, Meghna is currently working on an independent research project as part of the Moody Undergraduate Research Fellowship in the Humanities, to examine the intersection of student life and disability at the university campus, as well as working on organizing the second edition of INCENSE zine: a student-led speculative fiction magazine.
-After graduation, Meghna plans on pursuing either a graduate or medical degree, becoming a physician-writer.
-Meghna served as the 2022-2023 Medical Humanities Coffee Chats Chair, and is excited to serve as Internal Vice President this year, encouraging students to explore events and courses in the Medical Humanities--there's always a niche for everyone, no matter what they are interested in!
+Medical Humanities, as a discipline that sits at the intersection of Natural Sciences, Social Sciences, and Humanities, has always fit Meghna perfectly, as she is someone who doesn't want to limit themselves to only one school of thought.
+The capacity for fluidity between disciplines encourages Meghna to explore the speculative possibilities of reimagining how we think about narratives surrounding health, healthcare, and society.
+It creates space to think about how societal disparities and erasures are reproduced in dominant healthcare models in our current world.
+Interested in exploring how creative writing and filmmaking can be used as modes of criticism and communication, Meghna is currently working on an independent research project as part of the Moody Undergraduate Research Fellowship in the Humanities, to examine the intersection of student life and disability at the university campus.
+She is also working on organizing the second edition of INCENSE zine, a student-led speculative fiction magazine.
+After graduation, Meghna plans on pursuing either a graduate or medical degree.
+Meghna has served as the 2023-2024 Medical Humanities Internal Vice President, and is excited to serve as President this year, encouraging students to explore events and courses in the Medical Humanities--there's always a niche for everyone, no matter what they are interested in!

 Minor: Medical Humanities